aspose-cloud/tutorials.aspose.cloud/content/email/english/email-cloud/quick-start-with-email-client/_index.md

 Consider exploring these related tutorials:
 - [Email Client Threads](/email-cloud/email-client-threads/) - Learn how to work with email conversation threads
-- [Email Message Files](/email-cloud/email-message-files/) - Explore how to work with email file formats
+- [Email Message Files](/email-cloud/email-message-files/) - Explore how to work with email file formats server settings
-- [Discover Email Configuration](/email-cloud/discover-email-configuration/) - Learn to automatically discover email server settings

 ## Helpful Resources